openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

 # Configurations for Intel® Neural Compute Stick 2 {#openvino_docs_install_guides_configurations_for_ncs2}

-Once you have your OpenVINO installed, follow the steps to be able to work on NCS2:
+Once you have your OpenVINO™ installed, follow the steps to be able to work on NCS2:

 1. Go to the install_dependencies directory:
    ```sh